napari/napari/docs/tutorials/fundamentals/getting_started.md

 ![image: an empty napari viewer](../assets/tutorials/launch_cli_empty.png)

-Once you have the viewer open you can add images through the `File/Open` dropdown menu or by dragging and dropping images directly on the viewer.
+Once you have the viewer open you can add images through the `File -> Open` dropdown menu or by dragging and dropping images directly on the viewer.
 We currently only support files that can be read with [`skimage.io.imread`](https://scikit-image.org/docs/dev/api/skimage.io.html#skimage.io.imread), such as `tif`, `png`, and `jpg`.